Wills & Estates Management Lawyers

 Personal Care Directive

 Sometimes life takes unexpected turns.
 You might be hurt in an accident.
 You might end up comatose (in a vegetative state).
-You might be unable to make decisions for yourself because of a life-altering Medical condition, like a Stroke, Brain Injury or Dementia.
-Circumstances might leave you incapacitated and incapable of making important Health care decisions.
+You might be unable to make decisions for yourself because of a life-altering medical condition, like a stroke, brain injury, or dementia.
+Circumstances might leave you incapacitated and incapable of making important healthcare decisions.

 Power of Attorney